bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-replace-node.md

 ---
-title: Azure Stack tümleşik bir sistemdeki ölçek birimi düğümünü değiştirme | Microsoft Docs
-description: Azure Stack tümleşik bir sistemdeki fiziksel ölçek birimi düğümünü değiştirmeyi öğrenin.
+title: Replace a scale unit node on an Azure Stack integrated system
+titleSuffix: Azure Stack
+description: Learn how to replace a physical scale unit node on an Azure Stack integrated system.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs